Poilievre takes on crime, drugs, word terminology, and the media in London, Ont.

 Later in the day, Poilieve visited supporters at a north London grocery store, United Supermarket.

-In an opening speech that was also translated into Mandarin, Poilievre reiterated many of his campaign promises, such as "axe the tax" and "jail not bail for violent criminals."
+In an opening speech that was also translated into Mandarin, Poilievre reiterated many of his platform promises, such as "axe the tax" and "jail not bail for violent criminals."

 Many attendees were holding "Ban the Drugs" signs as Poilievre alleged that the federal Liberals and NDP are moving towards decriminalizing hard drugs.